riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 # Why is this important?

-Vipul discusses several motivations for looking at Wikipedia pageviews in his [original post][great_decline_full].
+The [original post][great_decline_full] discusses several motivations for looking at Wikipedia pageviews.

-Wikipedia pageviews are useful as a way to:
+You can read that post for more details, but to summarize, Wikipedia pageviews are useful as a way to understand:

-  * Understand what people are interested in learning about
+  * what people are interested in learning about
-  * Understanding the overall growth of the internet
+  * the overall growth of the internet

 We have been interested in this and one of us (Vipul) has written other articles such as ["How to Understand Your Website Traffic Variation with